BlogVida práctica en Colombia

 Nu, BBVA, Banco de Bogotá, others

-Mistakes I See Repeating
+Mistakes I see repeating

 The document does work

-First of all: the PPT, a valid passport, and even a foreign ID card all serve as valid identification to sign a rental contract.
-According to Law 820 of 2003 there is no nationality restriction to rent in ColombiaIf a real estate agency tells you "we don't rent to Venezuelans", that's discrimination and it's illegal.
+First of all: the PPT, a valid passport, and even the cédula de extranjería all serve as valid identification for signing a lease agreement.
+Per Law 820 of 2003 there is no nationality restriction for renting in Colombia.
+If a real estate agency tells you "we don't rent to Venezuelans," that is discrimination and it is illegal.
 Don't waste your time with them — there are dozens more looking for tenants.

-The three real alternatives to a guarantor
+The three real alternatives to a co-signer

-How to search without paying commission
+How to search without paying a commission

-View apartments for rent →
+See apartments for rent →

 📚 Keep reading